acostalima/react-native-test-runner/README.md

 - No support for Windows and MacOS.
 - JavaScriptCore (JSC) engine only on both Android and iOS.
 - No TypeScript (TS) support yet.
-- Not yet possible to run tests against native modules.
 ## Usage

 ```